celsohlsj/amazonia_deforestation/README.md

 ## Associated Publications:
 #### The map was used in the following manuscript:
 Silveira, M.V.
 F., Silva-Junior, C.H.L., Anderson, L.O., Aragão, L.E.O.C.
 Amazon fires in the 21st century: the year of 2020 in evidence.
-Global Ecology and Biogeography (2022). https://doi.org/XXXXXXXXXXXXXXXXXX
+Global Ecology and Biogeography (2022). https://doi.org/10.1111/geb.13577

 #### If you use the script and/or dataset, please cite the following references:
 - Silveira, M.V.
 F., et al. Amazon fires in the 21st century: the year of 2020 in evidence.
-Global Ecology and Biogeography (2022). doi: XXXXXXXXXXXXX
+Global Ecology and Biogeography (2022). doi: 10.1111/geb.13577
 - Silva-Junior, C. H. L. .
 (2022).
 Benchmark maps of deforestation for Amazonia [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6808579